aklinker1/project-doctor/README.md

 #### Why not just containerize?

 Not all projects can be built in docker containers, like iOS apps, and others can be hard to setup.
-Othertimes you're working on a simple project and dockerizing it is just overkill.
+Other times you're working on a simple project and dockerizing it is just overkill.

 I was tired of writing docs about setting up projects for local development, or troubleshooting someone elses machine when those docs get out of date.
 With `doctor`, all that is rolled up into a single tool that needs to be installed and single configuration file that is easy to maintain as projects grow/change.